 Advisory report: Increasing onward migration of asylum seekers in the EU

-That is one of the main conclusions in the advisory report ‘Secondary movements of asylum seekers in the EU’ that the Advisory Committee on Migration Affairs (ACVZ) has published today.
+That is one of the main conclusions in the advisory report ‘Secondary movements of asylum seekers in the EU’.

 Asylum seekers from third countries, who enter the EU in an irregular manner, often do not remain in the Member State where they first arrive.
 Although the number of asylum applications in the EU has decreased since the end of 2016, the number of asylum seekers moving on after arrival in the EU has increased substantially since then.
 Onward migration is generally reffered to as ‘secondary movements’.
 During the ‘refugee crisis’in 2015 most asylum seekers moved on from South to North Europe and from Eastern to Western Europe.
 Since 2016, there is increased transit of asylum seekers between the Member States of Northwestern Europe.

 Measures to combat secondary movements only have a partial effect

 Member States try to counter secondary movements of asylum seekers, among others by reintroducing or intensifying border controls and mobile surveillance of third country nationals, cutting-back reception facilities, introducing residence status restrictions and, where possible, applying detention measures.
 National policy restrictions can actually deter asylum seekers from going to or encourage them to leave a particular Member State.
 At the same time, this leads to secondary movements to other Member States.
 For the EU as a whole this is clearly not a solution.